igo95862/cfs-zen-tweaks/README.md

 ## Version History

+* 1.3.0
+    * Add support for EEVDF scheduler from kernel 6.6
 * 1.2.0
     * Fixed SELinux preventing systemd unit to run on Fedora (now script resides in `/usr/sbin` directory)
     * Gave unique name to script. (now is called `set-cfs-zen-tweaks.bash`)